The ANITA Anomalous Events and Axion Quark Nuggets

 \section{Conclusion and future development}

 Our basic results can be summarized as follows.
-We argued that the two anomalous events observed by the ANITA collaboration \cite{Gorham:2016zah,Gorham:2018ydl,Gorham:2020zne} can be interpreted as the AQN-induced radio pulses which result from the AQN traversing the Earth and going in the upward direction.
-The basic qualitative characteristics (such as the frequency of emission, the strength of the electric field and the duration of the radio pulses as presented in previous section \ref{sec:Radio signals induced by AQN}) of the observed AAE are consistent with our proposal and this interpretation.
+We explore a new possible explanation for the AAEs \cite{Gorham:2016zah,Gorham:2018ydl,Gorham:2020zne} by suggesting that these events can be related to the DM annihilation events within the AQN framework.
+To be more precise, we argued that these events can be interpreted as the AQN-induced radio pulses which result from the AQN traversing the Earth and going in the upward direction.
+The basic qualitative characteristics (such as the emission frequency, the electric field strength and the radio pulse durations as presented in the previous section \ref{sec:Radio signals induced by AQN}) of the observed AAEs are consistent with our AQN interpretation.

-We also want to compare the results presented in this work with the studies of the conventional CR-induced radio emission \cite{Huege:2003up,HUEGE2005116}.
-This comparison shows that the AQN-induced radio pulses can be easily discriminated from conventional sources, such as CR air showers.
+One should mention that the AQN-induced radio pulses can be easily discriminated from conventional sources, such as CR air showers \cite{Huege:2003up,HUEGE2005116}.

-But first, we start with similarities between CR-induced and the AQN-induced radio pulses.
-A ``rule of thumb" suggests that the maximal number of charged particles (mostly electrons and positrons) in CR air shower is $E_{\rm CR}/{\rm GeV}$, which implies that $N\approx (10^8-10^9)$ for a $E_{\rm CR}\approx (10^{17}-10^{18})$\,eV shower, see e.g. \cite{Huege:2003up}.
+Indeed, a ``rule of thumb" suggests that the maximal number of charged particles (mostly electrons and positrons) in a CR air shower is $E_{\rm CR}/{\rm GeV}$, which implies that $N\approx (10^8-10^9)$ for a $E_{\rm CR}\approx (10^{17}-10^{18})$\,eV shower (see e.g. \cite{Huege:2003up}).
 This number of electrons from CR shower is close to the number of electrons being emitted by the AQN according to (\ref{N}).